paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/important_measures.md

 -   Which component is most likely causing the system to fail?

-The methods to determine importance measures are based on the Boolean model for system reliability prediction considering independent random failure, e.g. fault tree analysis or reliability block diagram.
+The methods to determine importance measures are based on the Boolean model for system {term}`RELIABILITY PREDICTION` considering independent {term}`RANDOM FAILURE`, e.g. fault tree analysis or reliability block diagram.
 Hence the following conditions apply:

 -   The system and its components have two states, functional or failed